mi-mai/xoldo/README.md

 ### Download pre-compiled Soldo apps

-Latest Soldo releases could be found at https://github.com/monselice/xoldo/releases
+Latest Xoldo releases could be found at https://github.com/monselice/xoldo/releases

 Download ZIP-archive and unpack it to a folder (c:\Bin\Bit)